ArtDev-HE/ai-ticket-management-system/docs/DEV_PREPROD_CHECKLIST.md

 Last updated: 2025-10-09

-# DEV / Pre-production Cleanup Checklist
+# DEV / Pre-production Cleanup Checklist — v1.1

+Last reviewed by: JS (2025-10-10)

 This file captures temporary, dev-only, or test-only artifacts that were introduced during development.
 It lists each temporary item, where it lives, why it's temporary, and suggested remediation.
 Use this as the authoritative pre-prod cleanup checklist before any production release.